 Once your child has learned about different emotions, you can turn your focus to anger if that is the emotion that they are struggling with most.
 Here are 6 resources that can help.

-Anger books for kids: 8 anger management books for your child
+8 anger management books for kids

 When I feel angry is a children’s books about anger.
 It is the story of a young rabbit talking about the things that make her angry and about the positive ways she can respond to difficult emotions.